Modeling Heat Conduction with Dual-Dissipative Variables: A Mechanism-Data Fusion Method

-where $u$ is the internal energy, and ${\bf{q}}$ is the corresponding heat flux.
-With the rapid development of the times and the great process of technology, lots of non-Fourier heat conduction phenomena have been found \cite{GUO20151,PRM076001,cahill2003nanoscale,cahill2014nanoscale,2005Nanoscale,CZhang2022JAP}, such as phonon hydrodynamics, size effects and so on.
-From the mathematical point of view, Fourier heat conduction corresponds to that the heat flux is proportional to the gradient of the temperature, and otherwise non-Fourier heat conduction.
+{{For the heat conduction in solid materials without external heat source}}, the first law of thermodynamics reads as $\partial_t u + \nabla \cdot {\bf{q}} = 0$, where $u$ is the internal energy, and ${\bf{q}}$ is the corresponding heat flux.
+From the mathematical point of view, Fourier's law is ${\bf{q}}=-\kappa \nabla \theta$ with bulk thermal conductivity $\kappa$ and temperature $\theta$.
 The goal of this work is devoted to integrating the mechanism and data to model the non-Fourier's heat conduction.
 To begin with, we present the derivation of the model by using CDF.
-Specifically, we introduce two dissipative variables $\bf{w},\bf{Q}$ whose counterpart is the conservative variable, $u$; $\bf{w}$ is a vector with the size of $\bf{q}$, and $\bf{Q}$ is a symmetric tensor.
+Specifically, we introduce two dissipative variables $\bf{w},\bf{Q}$ whose counterpart is the conservative variable, $u$; $\bf{w}$ is a vector which has the same dimension as $\bf{q}$, and $\bf{Q}$ is a symmetric tensor.
 The system is assumed to have the following entropy: